TACA Flight 390: First approach

-At 15:17 local time, flying at 15,000ft from the west, Flight 390 contacted the Tegucigalpa approach controller and was instructed to descend to 10,000ft before making a VOR approach to Runway 02, with a visual circling above the runway before landing.
+At 15:17 local time, flying at 15,000ft from the west, Flight 390 contacted the Tegucigalpa approach controller and was instructed to descend to 10,000ft before making a VOR approach to Runway 02, with a visual circling above the runway before landing on Runway 20 (the other side of Runway 02).
 The controller also gave the crew the weather conditions at the airport.
 Visibility was limited to 2 km and low cloud ceilings were prevailing to the south of the airport, while conditions for the other areas were good enough.
 It was also raining and winds of 5 knots were present.

 Tegucigalpa ATC later gave more instructions to the crew, including the fix point to the southwest of the airport for a VOR approach to Runway 02.
 The controller then instructed the crew to descend to 9,000ft and requested them to notify the ATC when they had reached said point.
 After reaching the fix, they would be instructed to turn left towards the runway, coming in to the airport from the southwest.
 While flying at 5,600ft, the controller cleared Flight 390 to continue their approach.
 The aircraft continued to descend and the crew began looking for the runway.

 Bad weather conditions hindered the crew from being able to see the runway.
 Captain D'Antonio stated that he would do a go-around if the runway could not be seen.
-First Officer Artero confirmed that he could see the city of Tegucigalpa, however he couldn't find the runway.
+First Officer Artero confirmed that he could see the city of Tegucigalpa.
 Due to the limited visibility, Captain D'Antonio asked First Officer Artero to contact to ask for a go-around and to climb to 8,000ft.